 At a glance

-Testing results are presented statistically.
+In evaluation reports, testing results are presented statistically.

 Your child’s test scores are only one part of the evaluation results.